TomInTheBytes/SANS-HHC-2024/docs/Prologue/elf_connect.md

 === "Gold"

-    The hint suggests that we need to use the browser's developer tools console to solve this challenge.
-When looking through the HTML and JavaScript code, we see that the variable ```score``` is used to keep track of the current score (use ++ctrl+f++ for quick searching).
-We check for ```score``` in the console and can set it to a number higher than the high score[^1], such as ```score = 424242```.
+    The 'hard' hint suggests that we need to use the browser's developer tools (DevTools) to solve this challenge.
+When looking through the HTML and JavaScript code, we find a function called 'checkSelectedSet' which sounds important.
+In this function, some logic is executed when a set if deemed correct, like updating the score and check whether a high-score is reached.
+See the highlighted and annotated code below for more explanation.

-    To now trigger the win, we need to make the game check a set.
-We use one of the sets found in the silver part of the challenge and submit it to let the game compute the new (high)score, and get the gold achievement.

-    [^1]: It seems like the ```score``` variable is not initialized right from the beginning and you need to browse the HTML code to get it to be acknowledged by the console.
-This could be caused by optimizations in Chrome.
+    ``` js title="Executed logic after validating that a set is correct" linenums="1" hl_lines="6 10 13"
+    function checkSelectedSet(scene) {
+        // ...
+        if (isCorrectSet) {
+            // ...
+            // Update score by 100 points
+            score += 100; // (1)!
+            scoreText.setText('Score: ' + score);

+            // Add high-score board
+            if (score > 50000) { // (2)!
+                highScoreText.setText('High Score: ' + score);
+                emitter.explode(20);
+                submitAction(2); // (3)!
+                displaySuccessMessage('Great Job Hacker!
+Elf Connect Complete and Hacked!', function () {
+                });
+            }
+        }
+    }
+    ```

+    1. The 'score' variable is updated after finding a correct set.
+As this is happening client side, we could alter it ourselves using the console in the DevTools.
+    2. Validation of the high-score (above 50k).
+    3. Submitting some action, which appears to be the game ending.
+Since it submits action '2', there is likely also an action '1'.

+    Looking through the code we find that ```submitAction(1)``` is used after the game is completed by playing it as intended.
+This submission is therefore likely related to the silver/gold progression.
+We therefore don't have to manually edit the variable ```score``` via the DevTools console as we can directly submit the game winning action.
+Therefore, the answer is as follows:

+    !!! success "Answer"
+        Submit the following in the DevTools console (make sure to attach the console to the game iframe):

+        ```
+        submitAction(2)
+        ```

 ### Images